-12.3.1 Students with any disability, medical condition or physical or mental health need which may affect their studies, , are encouraged to tell the university as soon as possible.
-This is so that we can take appropriate measures to help support you in your studies at DMU, and ensure that these measures are in place as early as possible in your period of study.

-12.3.2 You may not have sought or had support whilst in secondary education in relation to a disability, medical condition or physical or mental health need which may affect your studies.
+- 12.3.1 Students with any condition or physical or mental health need which may affect their studies, for example physical difficulties or hidden difficulties, are encouraged to tell the university as soon as possible.
+This is so that we can take appropriate measures to help support you in your studies at DMU. - 12.3.2 You may not have sought or had support whilst in secondary education in relation to a condition or physical or mental health need which may affect your studies.
 We strongly recommend you contact our disability officers for advice in relation to the support that we could provide to you and/or signposting you to support from external bodies.
-We recommend you contact our disability officers/wellbeing team for advice even if you are unsure about whether you would be eligible for support of this kind - details can be found at Disability Team support or Wellbeing Team support.
+We recommend you contact our disability officers/wellbeing team for advice even if you are unsure about whether you would be eligible for support of this kind details can be found at Disability Team support or Wellbeing Team support.